For daily wit & wisdom, sign up for the Almanac newsletter.

 Q: Are Day and Night Equal on the Equinox?

-Q: According to folklore, you can stand a raw egg on end on the equinox.
+Q: According to folklore, you can stand a raw egg on its end on the equinox.
 Is this true?

 Folklore or not, this egg trick sounded like fun to us.
 One spring, a few minutes before the vernal equinox, several Almanac editors tried this trick.
-For a full workday, 17 out of 24 eggs stood standing.
+For a full workday, 17 out of 24 eggs stood on end.
 Three days later, we tried this trick again and found similar results.
-Perhaps 3 days after the equinox was still too near.
+Perhaps three days after the equinox was still too near.
 Perhaps the equinox has nothing to do with it.
 Perhaps we just don’t like to take ourselves too seriously!
-Try this yourself and let us know what happens.

 Q: Which Day Has the Most Sunlight in North America?